vimcki/design-principles/Dependency Inversion Container.md

 ## Information

-Dependendy Inversion Container is a [Facade](https://github.com/vimcki/design-principles/blob/master/Facade.md) between executables and internal modules of an application.
+Dependency Inversion Container is a [Facade](https://github.com/vimcki/design-principles/blob/master/Facade.md) between executables and internal modules of an application.
 It is a step of a runtime when implementations of interfaces are selected based on configuration of application.
 It happens before launching real processing.

-This step allows for [feature switching](https://github.com/vimcki/design-principles/blob/master/Feature%20Switch.md) without modyfing the code and rebuilding it.
+This step allows for [feature switching](https://github.com/vimcki/design-principles/blob/master/Feature%20Switch.md) without modifying the code and rebuilding it.

 For more information about Dependency Injection see [Dependency Inversion Principle](https://github.com/vimcki/design-principles/blob/master/Dependency%20Inversion%20Principle.md).